paketphp/fram/README.md

 Fram glues all these parts together

 * executes the Router to get a Route
-* Matches the Route's View with registered View handlers
+* matches the Route's View with registered View handlers
-* executes matched View handler with View
+* executes matched View handler with Route

 ## Error handling